Buying your first-ever espresso machine? You need the KitchenAid Espresso Machine

 (Image credit: Future)

 KitchenAid comes to mind for a lot of kitchen appliances, but not for espresso machines (yet).
-I thought people would be more sceptical about this machine, but reviewers were the opposite.
+I thought people would be more skeptical about this machine, but reviewers were the opposite.
 Everybody had glowing reviews for the KitchenAid, often commenting on how easy it is to operate and how smart it looks.
-Lots of people made use of the mug warming feature on the top of the machine, which is a case to be made to other espresso machine manufacturers.
+Lots of people made use of the mug warming feature on the top of the machine, which is a case to be made for other espresso machine manufacturers.

 How does it compare?